 - Prevent any unauthorized access to the servers.
-Restrict access to the minimum required both physically and with operating system user accounts. - We recommend allowing access only to the required ports.

-- Never allow Management Client connections from insecure networks. - Take all necessary steps to keep the operating system secure and up to date. - We recommend that you do not run any third-party server software on the same computer with the SMC servers. - We recommend placing the servers in a separate, secure network segment without third-party servers and limited network access.
+Restrict access to the minimum required both physically and with operating system user accounts. - We recommend allowing access only to the required ports. - Never allow Management Client connections from insecure networks. - Take all necessary steps to keep the operating system secure and up to date. - We recommend that you do not run any third-party server software on the same computer with the SMC servers. - We recommend placing the servers in a separate, secure network segment without third-party servers and limited network access.

 You can optionally use 256-bit encryption for the connection between the engines and the Management Server.
-This option requires both the engines and the Management Server to be version 5.5 or later.
 You must also use an Internal ECDSA Certificate Authority to sign certificates for SMC communication.